Todd Smith (politician): Minister of Energy

-On June 18, 2021 Smith was appointed as Minister of Energy.
+On June 18, 2021, Smith was appointed Minister of Energy.
 Smith is familiar with this file having previously served as the Official Opposition’s energy critic from 2015 to 2018 before the election of the Doug Ford government.

-Since his appointment Smith has overseen programs to respond to the COVID-19 pandemic including the announcement of the Ontario Business Costs Rebate Program which would offset energy costs for businesses impacted by public health measures.
-Smith has also announced Canada’s first grid-scale small modular reactor, the introduction of a new Green Button standard to provide more transparency for energy users and provided direction to the Independent Electricity System Operator on future procurement of electricity to ensure resource adequacy.
+As Minister of Energy, Smith oversaw programs to respond to the COVID-19 pandemic including the announcement of the Ontario Business Costs Rebate Program which would offset energy costs for businesses impacted by public health measures.
+Smith also announced Canada’s first grid-scale small modular reactor, the introduction of a new Green Button standard to provide more transparency for energy users and provided direction to the Independent Electricity System Operator on future procurement of electricity to ensure resource adequacy.

+Minister of Education

+On June 6, 2024, Smith was appointed Minister of Education, succeeding Stephen Lecce.
+On August 16, 2024, Smith announced his resignation from cabinet and as an MPP to take up a private sector position.
+The September 19, 2024 provincial by-election elected Tyler Allsopp to replace Smith.

 Cabinet positions

+Post-political career

+On August 30, 2024, Candu Energy issued a statement that Smith would be joining as their Vice-President of Marketing and Business Development.